 Russian Foreign Policy in Central Asia from 1991 to Present

-Sun, Yining, Department of Slavic Languages and Literatures, University of Virginia
+Sun, Yining, Slavic Languages and Literatures - Graduate School of Arts and Sciences, University of Virginia

 Lynch, Allen, Department of Politics, University of Virginia